DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: DriveAction

 \subsection{Driver-Contributed Broad-Coverage Driving Scenarios}

-As shown in the \textit{Source} column of Table~\ref{tab:benchmark_comparison}, DriveAction uniquely aggregates real-world data collected by users of autonomous driving systems in mass-produced vehicles, in contrast to previous benchmarks that rely on self-collected or open-source data.
-Our dataset covers 148 cities throughout China and includes records of the complete lineup of mass-produced vehicles in our deployment.
+As shown in the \textit{Source} column of Table~\ref{tab:benchmark_comparison}, DriveAction uniquely aggregates real-world data collected by drivers of company-operated autonomous vehicles, in contrast to previous benchmarks that rely on self-collected or open-source data.
+Our dataset covers 148 cities and includes records of the complete lineup of mass-produced vehicles in our deployment.
 To ensure a comprehensive and representative collection of driving scenarios and actions, we perform multiple rounds of manual selection and quality control.

 Table~\ref{tab:scene-action} summarizes the seven key scenario categories in DriveAction, each paired with representative actions and concise descriptions to illustrate the coverage and annotation strategy.
 These scenarios span a wide range of real-world driving conditions, including ramp and side road merging/splitting, as well as navigation- and efficiency-driven lane changes.
-The coverage extends beyond typical urban, highway, and mixed-traffic environments to encompass challenging contexts such as complex intersections, construction zones, congestion, and interactions with vulnerable road users.
+The coverage extends beyond typical urban and highway environments to encompass challenging contexts such as complex intersections, construction zones, congestion, and interactions with vulnerable road users.
 Each scenario is associated with a variety of fine-grained actions—such as lane changes, deceleration, and bypass maneuvers—enabling detailed analysis of decision-making across diverse driving situations.